Enrollment

 Qualifying Status Change (QSC) Event

 A QSC event provides a 60-day window from the date of the event to make changes to benefits.
-Changes include enrolling or cancelling, increasing, or decreasing coverage, or adding or removing dependents.
+Changes include enrolling or canceling, increasing or decreasing coverage, or adding or removing dependents.
+The People First Service Center must be directly notified by the employee of all QSC events before changes can be made.
+Documentation may be required before changes can be made.

 Effective Date

-Health and Prescription coverage can be effective the first of the month following enrollment.
+Health and Prescription coverage can be effective the first day of the month following enrollment.
 Employees can enroll as early as the day after their hire date.
-Other insurance plans become effective the first of the month after one full month’s premium is deducted from two paychecks in a month.
+Other insurance plans (dental, vision, etc.) become effective the first of the month after one full month’s premium is deducted from two paychecks in a month.
+If you would like to have your supplemental plans effective the first day of the month following enrollment (like health insurance), you must notify the People First Service Center before the end of the month of enrollment.